Making disks available on your own machine

 -o uid=muj_login,gid=skup,credentials=/etc/samba/fi_cred.conf

-Connecting to the home directory is also possible without superuser rights thanks to the service GVFS , and therefore also on the Nymphs.
+Mounting the home directory is also possible without superuser privileges thanks to GVFS, and thus also on Nymphs and Muses.

-We will connect our home directory and authenticate ourselves with the faculty password upon the entered request:
+We mount our home directory and authenticate with the faculty password when prompted:

 nymfe$ gio mount "smb://NTFI;$USER@ad.fi.muni.cz/dfs/home/$USER"

-It is then possible to access this directory via the Unix file system:
+This directory can then be accessed via the Unix file system:

 nymfe$ cd /run/user/$UID/gvfs/smb-share*/profiles/$USER/